Tromsø Airport: Facilities

 Tromsø Airport is situated at Langnes on the western part of the island of Tromsøya in Tromsø, Norway.
 The airport has two terminals measuring a combined 13500 m2.
 Terminal A, opened in 1997, features the check-in and has three jetbridges.
 The older Terminal B, from 1977, has the international hall.
 Jetliner operate out of Terminal A, while regional airlines operate out of both terminals.
 Combined there are stands for nine aircraft.
 The domestic departure hall features three stores, consisting of a kiosk, a bookstore and a cosmetic store.
 There is a duty-free shop in the international section, as well as a kiosk on the land side in the arrivals hall.
 The domestic departures hall has four dining establishments, including a pizzeria and a sports bar.
 There is a small café in the international departures hall.
 There is also an operations building measuring 6400 m2.

-The asphalt runway has physical dimensions 2451 by 45 m and is aligned 01/19, almost north–south.
-It has a takeoff run available (TORA) of 2447 m on runway 01 and 2391 m on runway 19, and a landing distance available (LDA) of 2391 m on 01 and 2003 m on 19.
+The asphalt runway has physical dimensions 2451 by 45 m and is aligned 36/18, north–south.
+It has a takeoff run available (TORA) of 2447 m on runway 36 and 2391 m on runway 18, and a landing distance available (LDA) of 2391 m on 36 and 2003 m on 18.
 All have category I instrument landing system with precision approach path indicators.
 Due to high terrain in front of the airport, the ILSes on both runway directions are set up for a 4.0 degree glide slope, contrary to the standard 3.0 degrees.
 The airport is equipped with category 7 fire and rescue service.
 The airport has a reference elevation of 10 meters (32 ft) above mean sea level.

 Airlines and destinations

 The main scheduled airlines operating at Tromsø are SAS, Norwegian and Widerøe.
-SAS operates Boeing 737 NG services to Oslo and other airports in Norway, including Svalbard.
+SAS operates services to Oslo and other airports in Norway, including Svalbard.
 Norwegian operates eight daily services from Tromsø, both to Oslo and other domestic cities, and also offer seasonal direct flights to London-Gatwick.
 Widerøe operates to various regional airports in northern Norway using a fleet of Bombardier Dash 8 aircraft.
 As of 2012 it had 23 daily services from Langnes.
 West Air Sweden operates cargo services for Norway Post.
 Lufttransport has its main base at Langnes.
-There are also charter services to Mediterranean destinations and to Murmansk and Arkhangelsk in Russia.
+There are also charter services to Mediterranean destinations.
 Inbound charter flights are often flown from central parts of Europe to Tromsø with tourists.

-Passenger

 The following airlines operate regular scheduled and charter flights at Tromsø Airport: